ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/administration/SNMP/snmp.markdown

 # Monitoring: SNMP Support

+{NOTE: }
+SNMP support is available for enterprise licenses only.
+{NOTE/}

 Simple Network Management Protocol (SNMP) is an Internet-standard protocol for collecting and organizing information about managed devices on IP networks.
 It is used primarily for monitoring network services.
 SNMP exposes management data in the form of variables (metrics) which describe the system status and configuration.
 These metrics can then be